-The combined ratio for the home and farm segment improved substantially as North Dakota experienced a lower amount of snowfall in the first quarter and weather-related events in the second quarter, resulting in fewer collapse losses on the farm line as well as wind and hail claims in both lines.
-The improved weather losses combined with some modest rate adjustments has resulted in an excellent start to 2020 for these lines of business.
+The combined ratio for the home and farm segment improved substantially as North Dakota has experienced a lower number of weather-related events in 2020.
+The favorable impact from fewer weather-related losses combined with modest rate adjustments has resulted in a profitable nine months of 2020.